macuseri686/lmTerm/README.md

 # lmTerm

-lmTerm is a GTK-based terminal application that integrates with LM Studio to provide AI-assisted command-line interactions.
+lmTerm is a GTK-based terminal application that integrates with LM Studio to provide completely local, private, and open source AI-assisted command-line interactions.

 ## Features